cpske/ISP/Topics.md

 ## [Introduction to Course](introduction/index)

 Introduction to the course, required work and grading, and how to access material.
-You should join the Github organization and Google Classroom for this course immediately, update your profile and photo (as needed), and verify you have the required software on your computer.

-Why do we have a team project in a course on "*Individual* Software Process"?
+Recommendations from SKE graduate entrepeneur &amp; tech innovator.

-The focus of the course is on (a) ability to write good code, (b) the skills a developer needs to work on a team, (c) ability to apply iterative development process to a real project.
-"Good code" means consistently using a coding convention, documenting code, writing code that is readable and testable, reviewing and updating code when needed.
+Why do a team project in a course on "*Individual* Software Process"?

 ## [Software Processes](software-process)